Best Practices for Using Typology Rules in Adobe Campaign

-As an important reminder, Adobe Campaign is best taken advantage of when it is supported by robust and relevant data to be translated into more relevant, personalised communications.
+As an important reminder, Adobe Campaign is best taken advantage of when it is supported by robust and relevant data to be translated into more relevant, personalized communications.
 Deciding what logic to use when can be facilitated by capturing your customers communication preferences (frequency, types of content) through preference center.
-Another tool in Adobe Campaign that helps your organisation understand if a client is better suited for a different campaign if they’re eligible for multiple is by implementing prioritisation workflows.
+Another tool in Adobe Campaign that helps your organization understand if a client is better suited for a different campaign if they’re eligible for multiple is by implementing prioritization workflows.

 Typology Rules in Action (Retail Use Case)